Houssem-25/anki_generator/README.md

 ## Features

+*   **Default LLM Integration**: Uses Groq API to generate contextually relevant German example sentences and English translations.
-*   Translates German words to English using Deep Translator (Google Translate API).
+*   Translates German words to English using Deep Translator (Google Translate API) as fallback.
 *   Retrieves noun gender (using colored articles: Der, Die, Das) and plural forms using the `german-nouns` library.
 *   Attempts to find example German sentences and their English translations from provided data.
-*   **NEW**: Uses Groq API (LLM) to generate contextually relevant German example sentences and English translations.
 *   Generates German audio pronunciation using Google Text-to-Speech (gTTS).
 *   Formats output into a semicolon-separated text file (`.txt`) suitable for direct import into Anki.
 *   Automatically copies generated audio files to a specified Anki media directory (if configured).